JuergenGutsch/blog/_source/_posts/2018-12-01-github-comments.md

 You can see such security related events in the security tap of your GitHub account settings.

-There is no solution to solve this problem, except to add more checks and fallbacks to the migration code.
+There is no real solution to solve this problem, except to add more checks and fallbacks to the migration code.
 I checked which issue already exists and migrate only the issues that don't exist.
 I also added a five second delay between each request to GitHub.
 This only increases the migration time, and helps to start the migration only two times.
+Without the delay I got the exception more often during the tests.

 ## Using Utterances